maryam-mokhtari/react-bottom-sheet/README.md

   const [isConfirmed, setIsConfirmed] = useState()
 ```
 ### submit, cancel
-Although any `jsx` elements including buttons can be added to `children` part of the `BottomSheet`, these two buttons with their specil properties help the component to have a better and smoother action considering its loading and closing with suitable animation.
+Although any `jsx` elements including buttons can be added to `children` part of the `BottomSheet`, these two buttons with their special properties help the component to have a better and smoother action considering its loading and closing with suitable animation.
 Consider the BottomSheet Button properties:
 - `text`
 - `hasIcon`